edenau/edenau.github.io/about.md

 I believe we can all contribute to our society🗺️ in various means.
 I was a mentor in Boundless where I provided mentorship to under-resourced students that facilitated their personal growth, and training that equipped them with skills that could help them succeed in their respective pursuits.
 I have also been working in Project Access Hong Kong for more than 2 years to help talented less-privileged young people around the globe achieve their academic goals.

 If you think I would be a great addition to your company/organization/team, please contact me🤙!
+Here is my [résumé]({{ site.url }}/resume).

 <h4>Fun facts</h4>